multi-coop/datami-documentation-content/texts/en/why-gitribute/why-gitribute-easy.md

-## To make open contribution easier for everybody
+## 😅 &nbsp; To make open contribution easier for everybody

 We arrived to the conclusion that _open data_ means that **any citizen or organization** should be able to contribute **to any kind of data** they are interested in, and they should not be restrained by their technical abilities.